magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 a good opportunity for me to gain merit.
 It made me feel good and gave me a sense of satisfaction.

-On the days I knew the required duties.
-I’d go and clean out the hall and set out water for washing and drinking.
+On the *uposatha* days I knew the required duties.
+I’d go and clean out the *uposatha* hall and set out water for washing and drinking.
 The others didn’t know anything about the duties, they just watched.
 I didn’t criticize them, because they didn’t know.
 I did the duties myself, and having done them I felt pleased with myself, I had inspiration and a lot of energy in my practice.

 Whenever I could do something in the monastery, whether in my own kuṭī or in others’, if it was dirty, I’d clean up.
 I didn’t do it for anyone